 - Consultations will need to be scheduled, subject to the consultant’s availability.

 - Meetings held outside of our office hours, Monday to Friday – 8 am to 5 pm, will be charged at double the retainer hourly rate.

 - Meetings not held at our office will incur travel time and disbursements, which will be deducted from the retainer amount paid.

 - We reserve the right to quote an urgency fee for matters needing to be completed sooner than our standard 15-day turnaround time.

-- When quoting the urgency fee we will confirm when the written instruction will be completed by, which is subject to the attorney’s availability.
+- When quoting the urgency fee we will confirm when the written instruction will be completed by, which is subject to the consultant’s availability.

-- Once the quote has been accepted, by making payment, the attorney will attend to the instruction.
+- Once the quote has been accepted, by making payment, the consultant will attend to the instruction.

 - The urgency fee will apply to any written opinion, legal letter and rule redraft.

 We respect your constitutional rights to personal privacy and privacy of communications.

 Any private information (e.g. personal, credit card and contact numbers) provided by the users shall only be used for their own needs, will not be sold or made known to third parties without their consent or unless we are compelled by law to do so and will be kept in the strictest confidence.